Castrato: Decline

 The last Sistine castrato to survive was Alessandro Moreschi, the only castrato to have made solo recordings.
 While an interesting historical record, these discs of his give us only a glimpse of the castrato voice.
 Although he had been renowned as "The Angel of Rome" at the beginning of his career, some would say he was past his prime when the recordings were made in 1902 and 1904 and he never attempted to sing opera.
 Domenico Salvatori, a castrato who was contemporary with Moreschi, made some ensemble recordings with him but has no surviving solo recordings.
 The recording technology of the day was not of modern high quality.
 Salvatori died in 1909; Moreschi retired officially in March 1913, and died in 1922.

 The Catholic Church's involvement in the castrato phenomenon has long been controversial, and there have recently been calls for it to issue an official apology for its role.
-As early as 1748, Pope Benedict XIV tried to ban castrati from churches, but such was their popularity at the time that he realised that doing so might result in a drastic decline in church attendance.
+As early as 1748, Pope Benedict XIV tried to ban castrati from churches, but although he opposed the practice, he refused to introduce a total prohibition, recognizing practical limits to enforcing such a ban.

 The rumours of another castrato sequestered in the Vatican for the personal delectation of the Pontiff until as recently as 1959 have been proven false.
 The singer in question was a pupil of Moreschi's, Domenico Mancini, such a successful imitator of his teacher's voice that even Lorenzo Perosi, Direttore Perpetuo of the Sistine Choir from 1898 to 1956 and a strenuous opponent of the practice of castrato singers, thought he was a castrato.
 Mancini was in fact a moderately skillful falsettist and professional double bass player.